paulhchoi/paulhchoi/README.md

 **I'm Paul**, a dev based in Philly with a passion for experimenting & exploring

+- I'm curently working at [Sidecar](https://hello.getsidecar.com) as a Software Engineer II
-- I'm current working at [QVC](https://www.qvc.com/) as a Software Engineer on the Android / Mobile team
+- I formerly worked at [QVC](https://www.qvc.com/) as a Software Engineer on the Android / Mobile team
 - Most nights and weekends, I'm working with [Metro](https://metrophilly.org/) as their Director of Digital Tech

 **Learn more** about me at [paulchoi.dev](https://paulchoi.dev) 🌊